Now with AI-powered page building via MCP Server

 Common DNS Providers

-Here are brief instructions for popular domain registrars:
+Here are brief instructions for popular domain registrars.
+In every case, use the exact record values your host provides.

 GoDaddy

-2. Click Add Record and enter the CNAME and A records as shown above.
+2. Click Add Record and enter the CNAME and A records from your host.

 3. Save changes.